OpenModelica/OpenModelica/README-BUILD-RELEASE.txt

 10. Locate Uninstall.bat in the solution, edit it and replace the number with the latest product upgrade code.

+11. Save Setup.vdproj, Exit Visual Studio, make a copy of Setup.vdproj
+    Note: We DO NOT SAVE THE Setup.vdproj AFTER WE ADDED trunk\build\MinGW and trunk\build\omc\omlibrary
+          to it as it takes FOREVER to delete them from the FileSystemView!!
+    Open Visual Studio and do these steps:
+    - add trunk\build\MinGW to the FileSystemView
+      in the Visual Studio project here: \MinGW
+    - add trunk\build\lib\omlibrary to the FileSystemView
+      in the Visual Studio project here: lib\omlibrary
+    - select all files in the Setup project in the Solution explorer and change in the property window Vital to false!
+    - SAVE All
-11. Right click on Setup project and say Build
+    - right click on Setup project and say Build
-    Fix any errors that might appear!
+    - fix any errors that might appear!
+    - REPLACE Setup.vdproj with the
+      copy you made at the start of Step 11 so that it doesn't include MinGW and omclibrary!

 12. You get a Setup.msi into trunk\Compiler\VC7\Setup\Release
     Copy it to a release folder with name: